raghavshrestha/portfolio/README.md

     • Excellent communication skills and providing application-level support and resolution to minimize service impacts due to application outages/issues, providing analysis and possible solutions with impacts calculated/identified.<br>
     • Efficient programming skills especially in Core Java, and Python as well as confidence with Spring Boot, microservices, Hibernate, and Angular.<br>
     • Exposure to Git Hub and CI/CD pipeline using Jenkins as well as docker and containerization app for testing and deployment using JFrog, and Bitbucket.<br>
-    • Exposure to ServiceNow for managing workflows for business ticketing operations.<br>
+    • Exposure to ServiceNow for managing workflows for business ticketing operations.
+Developed a Report dashboard for Backlog ticket reduction using ServiceNow builtin feature tools.<br>
-    • Exposure to Jira and Kanban for communicating/reflecting on project/work/issues progress with Management and team.<br>
+    • Exposure to Jira and Kanban for communicating/reflecting on project/work/issues progress with Management, Stakeholders, and Team.<br>

 ## Professional Training and Academic Activities
 ### Infosys Academy – Courses & Certifications